casper-network/docs-archive/dapp-dev-guide/workflow/delegate.rst

 Visit the `Pre-requisites <setup.html>`_ section to complete the first three requirements.

-In live networks such as Mainnet, a pre-existing account will have to transfer CSPR tokens to finalize the process of setting up an account.

 Acquire Validator Public Key
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can get the public key of a validator on the network by visiting the `Validators Page <https://cspr.live/validators>`_.
+You can get the public key of a validator on Mainnet by visiting the `Validators on Mainnet <https://cspr.live/validators>`_, or `Validators on Testnet <https://testnet.cspr.live/validators>`_ for validators on testnet.
 You will see a list of validators present on the network and their stake within the network.
 You can click on any validator present on the list to see more information about the validator.
 Note the public key of the validator you wish to delegate to.

 Each validator page will show the delegation (commission) rate, this represents the percentage of **your** reward share that the validator will retain.